 Read the full review: KEF R3

-The larger 606s (above) sound predictably bolder and richer, but for those on a tighter budget, the 607s offer many of same (instantly likeable) talents at more accessible price.
+The larger 606s (above) sound predictably bolder and richer, but for those on a tighter budget, the 607s offer many of the same positives at a more accessible price.
 Add them to your shortlist now.

 Read the full review: B&W 607